ComradeCaro/mc-server/README.md

-# mc-server
+# MC Server

 [![mcman badge](https://img.shields.io/badge/uses-mcman-purple?logo=github)](https://github.com/ParadigmMC/mcman)

-This is my personal minecraft server setup made with mcman.
-You may use this for any purposes whatsoever.
+This is my personal minecraft server made and configured with mcman.
+I have a multitude of mods installed so the experience isn't vanilla but vanilla clients can still join.

 ## Running

-This is made solely for personal use.
-I do not offer any kind of support when setting this up and most scripts will not work without additional configuration
+This is made solely for personal use but I've decided to make it available to anyone who wants to use it.
+As such however I don't offer any kind of help or support when running this.
+If you're still interested in running it regardless of that, I would recommend learning how to use mcman.

 <!-- run 'mcman md' to update! -->